appinlet/PaySubs_NopCommerce_4/README.md

 # PayWeb_NopCommerce_4
 ## DPO PayGate PaySubs (VCS) NopCommerce plugin v4.1.0 for NopCommerce v4.10

 This is the DPO PayGate PaySubs (VCS) plugin for NopCommerce.
-Please feel free to contact the DPO PayGate support team at support@paygate.co.za should you require any assistance.
+Please feel free to contact the DPO PayGate support team at supportsa@dpogroup.com should you require any assistance.

 ## Installation